colinsoleim/portfolio/content/index.md

 Today, I'm building apps for the Shopify App Store and creating free open-source tools for other developers in the Shopify App ecosystem.

 Currently, I'm actively seeking new employment opportunities.
-If you're interested, please checkout out my [full resume](/resume).
+If you're interested, please checkout out my [full resume](/resume.pdf).

+Updating index